 National Merit Lockheed Martin Academic Scholarship Program

-High school juniors who will be completing or leaving high school and entering college in the fall of 2014 must take the PSAT/NMSQT on the date their school chose for the administration of the test in October 2012.* As soon as possible after the beginning of this school year, students should obtain a copy of the 2012 Official Student Guide to the PSAT/NMSQT from the high school counselor and make arrangements with the school to take the test.
-Students will generally receive their PSAT/NMSQT scores in the late December 2012/early January 2013 timeframe.
-Students will also need to submit an online application with Lockheed Martin by February 28, 2013, in order to be considered for the National Merit Lockheed Martin Academic Scholarship.
+High school juniors who will be completing or leaving high school and entering college in the fall of 2016 must have taken the PSAT/NMSQT on the date their school chose for the administration of the test in October 2014.* Students should have obtained a copy of the 2014 Official Student Guide to the PSAT/NMSQT from the high school counselor and made arrangements with the school to take the test.
+Afterwards, students generally receive their PSAT/NMSQT scores in the late December 2014/early January 2015 timeframe.
+Students must also submit an online application by February 28, 2015, even if they have not yet received their PSAT/NMSQT scores, in order to be considered for a scholarship.

-NOTE: To request information about possible arrangements for alternate testing after the October 2012 PSAT/NMSQT administration, the student must write directly to NMSC no later than March 1, 2013.
-Write to National Merit Scholarship Corporation, Attn: Educational Services, 1560 Sherman Avenue, Suite 200, Evanston, Illinois 60201 4897; telephone (847) 866 5100.
+*NOTE: To request information about possible arrangements for alternate testing after the October 2014 PSAT/NMSQT administration, the student must write directly to NMSC (contact information below) no later than March 1, 2015.

 Who is eligible?